Probate Without a Will

 When the probate court process begins, creditors have a set amount of time to bring a claim against the estate.
 A creditor can't come after a family member a year later asking for money.
-Depending on the laws of the state, estate administration can reduce the time creditors can file a claim to as few as three months.
+Depending on state laws, estate administration can reduce the time creditors can file a claim to as few as three months.

 Legally Transfer Title

-That said, shared personal property and real estate owned by a couple in a community property state may transfer automatically to the surviving spouse.
+That said, shared personal property and real property owned by a couple in a community property state may transfer automatically to the surviving spouse.
 Review your state's laws.

 Take Money Out of Accounts

-If financial accounts were not set up this way while the person was alive, the only way for a family to access the funds in the accounts is through the probate process.
+Financial accounts must be set up with a beneficiary designation while the person is alive.
+Otherwise, the only way for a family to access the funds in the accounts is through the probate process.

 What Is the Role of the Court?

-The primary job of the probate court judge is to oversee the process that lawfully resolves the financial affairs of deceased persons.
+The probate court judge's primary job is to oversee the process that lawfully resolves the financial affairs of deceased persons.
 The probate court ensures all remaining assets in the decedent's estate go to the proper place.